14 Things Home Security Experts Never Do in Their Own Homes

 No one leaves lights on or off all of the time, yet many people think that getting in the habit of doing these things makes their home more secure.
 Instead, says Turner, this can make you appear as if you aren’t home, as well as waste electricity and run up your bill.

 A better idea?
 Using a smart light system.
 Rupert Pople, founder of Your Smart Home Guide, recommends a multi-user geofencing formula that tracks the user’s locations and mimics the presence of someone being home.
 “If you go away, especially for an extended period of time, it can be easy to notice that someone isn’t there, so a formula is essential,” Pople explains.
 “Going one step further, Philips Hue has a TV mimicking formula, which uses a smart light that produces randomized light flickering that seems just like a TV is on.
 This works best when the curtains are closed.”
-Here are 15 more smart devices that are worth every penny.

 They Never Have an Address Sign That Is Difficult to Spot

 If you have a break-in or other emergency, you want responders to find you as fast as possible.
 “If there’s an emergency and I need an ambulance, the police, or the fire department, I want them to be able to find my home easily,” says Turner.
 “That’s why I have a reflective, prominent address sign for visibility throughout the day and night.”
-Here are 15 ways to deter burglars from striking your home.

 They Never Install a Security Sign That Matches Their System

 Turner suggests a great way to thwart criminals: Trick them at their own game.
 “While I want to communicate to burglars that I have a security system, I don’t want to give away exactly what they’re up against,” he says.
 “That’s why I always have a yard sign and window decals of a security system that’s not my own—to throw burglars off their track.”
-You can buy a variety of security signs and stickers on Amazon.

 They Never Have Front Doors Made of Glass